danielmarschall/recyclebinunit/FORMAT.md

                                // Win NT4:               02 00 00 00   (Win96/Cairo?)
                                // Win95 (with IE4), 98:  04 00 00 00
                                // Win Me, 2000, XP:      05 00 00 00   (NT4+IE4, NT5?)
-        totalEntries: DWORD;   // Only Win95 (without IE4) and Win NT4, other OS versions might use the registry instead
+        totalEntries: DWORD;   // Only Win95 (without IE4) and Win NT4, other OS versions will use the registry instead and might write information on WM_ENDSESSION for compatibility reasons
-        nextPossibleID: DWORD; // Only Win95 (without IE4) and Win NT4, other OS versions might use the registry instead
+        nextPossibleID: DWORD; // Only Win95 (without IE4) and Win NT4, other OS versions will use the registry instead and might write information on WM_ENDSESSION for compatibility reasons
         recordLength: DWORD;   // 0x181  =  ANSI records
                                // 0x320  =  Unicode records
         totalSize: DWORD;      // sum of all "originalSize" values;
-                               // Only Win95 (without IE4) and Win NT4, other OS versions might use the registry instead end;
+                               // Only Win95 (without IE4) and Win NT4, other OS versions will use the registry instead and might write information on WM_ENDSESSION for compatibility reasons end;

 ### ANSI record (Win95, Win98, WinMe)

+When a file is deleted, the first byte of `sourceAnsi` will be filled with a zero byte, making the zero-terminated string empty.
+This way, the record is marked as deleted and the INFO/INFO2 file does not need to be reorganized.

     type
       // Windows 95:      INFO file with TRbInfoRecordA; Folder deletion NOT possible